moejoe1996/github-demo/Git_complete_guide.md

 ## Ignoring Unwanted files and Folders

     This file will contain a expression per line with patterns that GIT will ignore.
-    `code .gitignore`: to create the file which GIT will ignore
+    This file takes regex patterns to exclude files or specific files `code .gitignore`: to create the file which GIT will ignore

+## Clean up and Push to github